kocvara/Loraine.jl/docs/src/index.md

 Loraine.jl is a Julia implementation of an interior point method algorithm for linear semidefinite optimization problems.

+Special features of Loraine:

-The special feature of Loraine is the iterative solver for linear systems.
+- The iterative solver for linear systems.
 This is to be used for problems with (very) low rank solution matrix.
+- Use of high-precision arithmetic (by means of MultiFloats.jl).
+Only to be used with a direct solver (and relatively small problems). *(New in version 0.2.0.)*

-Standard (non-low-rank) problems and linear programs can be solved using the direct solver; then the user gets a standard IP method akin SDPT3.
+Standard (non-low-rank, double-precision) problems and linear programs can be solved using the direct solver; then the user gets a standard IP method akin SDPT3.

 ## Installation